Governance and Risk ManagementCompliance

 Survey results are reported to the CCO, and if the survey results reveal a compliance violation, recurrence protection measures and other necessary measures and remedial measures for human-rights violation are implemented, while working on to correct the compliance violation and prevent expansion of losses.

 Critical compliance violations are reported to the Chief Compliance Executive Officer of Tokyo Century Group (President & CEO of Tokyo Century Corporation), and the Corporate Auditors.

-Tokyo Century Group distributes our Compliance Handbook to all officers, managers, and employees while providing it on our corporate portal at all times.
-The Compliance Handbook includes information on internal regulations such as our management philosophy, scope of corporate activities, and compliance management regulations, as well as information on matters, such as human rights, anti-corruption including bribery such as prohibitions against respect for human rights and harassment.
+The Tokyo Century Group distributes its Compliance Handbook to all officers, managers, and employees and makes it available on its corporate portal at all times.
+The Compliance Handbook outlines our Management Philosophy, Corporate Code of Conduct, and compliance management regulations and other internal regulations.
+In addition, the handbook clearly stipulates the Group's stance toward respect for human rights and the prohibition of harassment.
 The Group also strives to improve the compliance mindset at our local subsidiaries overseas and has created an English and Chinese edition of the handbook for these companies.

 Aiming to ensure the thorough dissemination of a compliance-oriented mindset, Tokyo Century Group provides systematic and continuous compliance education through such means as rank-based training from new hires to newly appointed managers; e-learned-based training to all officers, managers, and employees, (including contractors and temporary staff); and compliance training at workplace conducted by compliance officers (the head of divisions and branch offices).

 Roles and responsibilities of the head of divisions and branches concerning risk management and compliance